 Compassion, promotion, information, and a call to action.
 All delivered with the usual good cheer and friendliness that is on-brand for the company.

 Your eCommerce store may be too big to reduce the number of on-site employees to this extent.
 However, consider if you can provide protective gear, hand sanitizer, or rearrange how people work to ensure that your staff can keep a safe distance from each other.
 Once you have done everything that you can to ensure the safety of your people, don’t be afraid to let your customers know.
-It sows goodwill towards your company, while also encouraging others to do the same for their employees.
+It shows goodwill towards your company, while also encouraging others to do the same for their employees.

 Hotels, restaurants, and cinemas have been hit hard by the pandemic, which has led to layoffs.
 For many eCommerce companies, however, the increased demand for their products means an urgent need for labor.
-Some eCommerce companies, such as Alibaba owned Hema, have chosen to cooperate with these particularly vulnerable businesses to kill two birds with one stone.
+Some eCommerce companies, such as Alibaba-owned Hema, have chosen to cooperate with these particularly vulnerable businesses to kill two birds with one stone.

 Reallocating employees from empty restaurants to delivery and warehouses not only prevents layoffs.
 It provides quick support for eCommerce companies that find themselves struggling to meet the sudden increase in demand.
 It also improves the odds that the staff can return to their original job once the dust settles.